todd-skelton/chase-sets/domains/payments/docs/terminology-and-definitions.md

 ### Authorization

-An **Authorization** is a temporary hold for funds on a buyer’s payment method, reserving an amount for a future capture.
+An **Authorization** is a temporary hold for funds on a buyerâ€™s payment method, reserving an amount for a future capture.

 ### Capture